schneider128k/machine_learning_course/homework/hw1.md

 Train 10 classifiers that perform binary classification:

-- Is input image the digit i?
+- Is the input image the digit i?
 - Is it a digit different from i?

 Use logistic regression with